Skip to Main Content

 Cultural Protocol Navigation

-Here is the run-down.
-Deep knowing of Japanese filming etiquette, temple and shrine commercial filming restrictions, the DIPS 2.0 drone sign-ups system, and the Entertainment Visa (Type 4) process that needs 3-4 months of lead time via Certificate of Eligibility.
+Our team knows Japanese filming etiquette, the commercial filming limits at temples and shrines, and the DIPS 2.0 drone sign-up system.
+We also guide the Entertainment Visa (Type 4) process, which needs 3-4 months of lead time through a Certificate of Eligibility.

 04.